Lambda Basics: The Elegant Expression of Anonymous Functions

 Don't Make Lambda Bodies Too Long

-The advantage of lambdas lies in inline definition and compact logic.
-If a lambda exceeds five to seven lines, you should consider extracting it into a named function or a functor.
-Lambdas beyond this length actually reduce readability—readers have to scroll through several screens within an algorithm call's parameter list, which defeats the original purpose of "logic at the point of use."
+The advantage of lambdas lies in local definition and compact logic.
+If a lambda exceeds 5-7 lines, you should consider extracting it into a named function or a functor.
+Lambdas longer than this actually reduce readability—the reader has to scroll through several screens within the algorithm's argument list, which violates the original intent of "logic at the point of use".

 The Lifetime Trap of Reference Capture

-This is one of the most common sources of lambda bugs: a reference-captured variable has already been destroyed by the time the lambda executes.
+This is one of the most common sources of lambda bugs: the variable captured by reference has been destroyed by the time the lambda executes.
 A typical scenario is creating a lambda inside a function and returning it:

-return [&local]() { return local; }; // local 在函数返回后销毁
+return [&local]() { // local is destroyed when get_callback returns

 }Reference capture itself is not wrong, but you must ensure that the referenced object outlives the lambda.
-In scenarios like event systems and asynchronous callbacks, this constraint is particularly easy to overlook.
+In scenarios like event systems and asynchronous callbacks, this constraint is easily overlooked.

 Prefer auto Over std::function for Storing Lambdas

-Unless you need run-time polymorphism (such as putting different types of callbacks into the same container), do not use std::function to store lambdas. auto directly holds the closure type, with a size equal to the captured data members (captureless lambdas are typically only 1 byte), giving the compiler a chance to inline; std::function performs type erasure, has a fixed overhead (32–64 bytes), and adds an extra layer of indirect jump when called.
+Unless you need runtime polymorphism (e.g., putting different types of callbacks into the same container), do not use std::function to store lambdas. auto directly holds the closure type, with a size equal to the captured data members (capture-less lambdas are typically just 1 byte), giving the compiler a chance to inline optimizations. std::function performs type erasure, has a fixed overhead (32-64 bytes), and adds an extra layer of indirection during the call.

-std::function<int(int)> g = [](int x) { return x * 2; };This difference can be important on performance-critical paths, but avoid premature optimization: if the code is not a hot path, the convenience of std::function might be more important.
+std::function<void()> stored_func = lambda; // Type erasure, overheadThis difference can be significant on performance-critical paths, but avoid premature optimization: if the code isn't a hot path, the convenience of std::function might be more important.

 Summary

-Lambda expressions are among the most practical features in modern C++.
-They have reduced the cost of "defining a function at the point of use" to an absolute minimum—no extra naming needed, no class definitions required, and no separation of declaration and implementation.
-Here is a recap of the core points:
+Lambda expressions are one of the most practical features in modern C++.
+They have minimized the cost of "defining functions at the point of use"—no extra naming, no class definitions, and no need to separate declarations and implementations.
+Key takeaways:

 - Lambda syntax is

-[capture](params) -> ret { body }, and the return type can usually be omitted - A lambda's type is a unique closure type generated by the compiler, and storing it with
+[capture](params) -> ret { body }; the return type can often be omitted. - The type of a lambda is a unique closure type generated by the compiler; storing it with

-autois the most natural approach - Lambda's greatest use case is as predicates and operation arguments for STL algorithms
+autois the most natural approach. - The primary use of lambdas is as predicates and operation arguments for STL algorithms.

-- Value capture copies variables, reference capture references variables, and each has its own safety boundaries
+- Capture by value copies variables; capture by reference references variables; each has its own safety boundaries.

 - C++14's

-In the next chapter, we will dive deep into lambda's capture mechanism—what actually happens under the hood with value capture and reference capture, what problem C++14's init capture solves, and those capture traps that keep you debugging until two in the morning.
+In the next chapter, we will dive deep into lambda's capture mechanism—what actually happens at the底层 for value and reference capture, what problems C++14's init capture solves, and those capture traps that keep you debugging until 2 AM.